semaphoreci/papers/papers/what-is-blue-green-deployment.md

+---
-# What Is Blue-Green Deployment?
+title: What Is Blue-Green Deployment?
+author-meta: Tomas Fernandez
+subtitle: semaphoreci.com
+rights:  Creative Commmons Attribution-NonCommercialNoDerivatives 4.0 International
+language: en-US
+...

 _Practiced by the likes of Amazon for more than a decade, blue-green is a proven and safe method for continuous software deployment._